Transportation and Heating Electrification Could Aid in Increasing Utility Sales and Reducing Carbon Emissions, According to Brattle Economists

 - Resource planning: The implications of electrification will need to be carefully incorporated into utility planning activities.

-- The whitepaper, “Electrification: Emerging Opportunities for Utility Growth,” is authored by Brattle Principals Jürgen Weiss and Ryan Hledik, Associate Michael Hagerty, and Senior Research Analyst Will Gorman.
-It is available for download using the link below.
+The whitepaper, “Electrification: Emerging Opportunities for Utility Growth,” is authored by Brattle Principals Jürgen Weiss and Ryan Hledik, Associate Michael Hagerty, and Senior Research Analyst Will Gorman.
+It is available for download here.